erickvieira/react-styled-components-cli/README.md

 > **File content**: {"is_native": false, "is_jsx": true}
 <small>I hope you are familiar with the JSON syntax.
 Good luck.</small>

 5. THERE ARE NO 5.
-THATS ALL!!! 🎆😄 Type `rcs help` and reed the docs.
+THATS ALL!!! 🎆😄 Type `rcs help` and read the docs.

 [MIT](https://opensource.org/licenses/MIT) © [Erick Vieira](erickvieira.dev) | 2020